IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 The backend to which the request is send should do the following:

 1. Read the query string parameters that contain the paging information (`$skip` and `$top`)
-2. Proccess the data of the grid to get only the data for the current page based on the parameters.
+2. Process the data of the grid to get only the data for the current page based on the parameters.
-3. Return JSON data that contain the proccesed grid data and the total records count of the grid, for example:
+3. Return JSON data that contains the processed grid data and the total records count of the grid, for example:

 ```js
 {Records: <data>, TotalRecordsCount: totalCountOfAllRecords}